asavartsov/erlyvideo/README.md

 This was originally an open source project but it went closed source and can be licensed here: [Flussonic](https://flussonic.com).
 Since I am working on a scientific project that will utilize video streaming, I wanted an open source version.
 Hence I started hacking around with this for video streaming as well as exploring other alternatives.
 Otherwise, for others,  the simplest thing is simply to pay for a Flussonic license.
 I have no idea what the relationship of this code base is to the current commercial version.

 I left some of the verbage in this README file alone for now, although it may not be fully relevant.
-This code base was cloned from a another remnant of the open source version but, as is, it did not compile due to bit-rot.
+This code base was cloned from another remnant of the open source version but, as is, it did not compile due to bit-rot.
 For now I am hacking around on this to get it to compile and work as part of the different alternatives I am exploring for my project.

 Gradually I am able to compile more and more it.
 Once everything compiles I will see how well it actually works.